openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 You probably somehow got a future-dated treatment.
 One possible reason is a clock-time mismatch between your devices - for example, your BG meter, pump, CGM, or OpenAPS rig may have different dates or times set.

 **To remove future treatments:**
 * Go into Nightscout under "Settings" and "Admin tools" and delete any future-dated treatments (press the "remove treatments in the future" button).
-If the futute treatments were caused by a time mismatch, you'll need to resolve that first, or the future dated treatments may simply be re-uploaded.
+If the future treatments were caused by a time mismatch, you'll need to resolve that first, or the future dated treatments may simply be re-uploaded.

 ![How to delete future-dated treaments](../../Images/Remove_future_treatments.png)